arunmalik1/MovieLens_Recommendations/README.md

 <img width="1006" alt="SVD Model Results" src="https://user-images.githubusercontent.com/115169255/214911065-0c9f9378-c654-4230-be80-e2bec84be4fa.png">

 # Recomendations.
 I created a function that asks a user to give ratings to movies in a genre.
-It then makes reccomendations for movies based on user feedback.
+It then makes recommendations for movies based on user feedback.

 <img width="807" alt="Recommendations" src="https://user-images.githubusercontent.com/115169255/214912111-905856ae-a351-4a4d-a552-b5b355889fe6.png">

 # Future Work